isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-09-14-post-tracetogether-tokens-replacement-and-battery-minister-josephine-teo.md

 permalink: /media-hub/parliament/20210914-c
 layout: post
 ---
+## Replacement of TraceTogether Tokens and battery lifespan

-## Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021
+**Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021**

+### Question

+Mr Gerald Giam Yean Song asked the Prime Minister (a) to date, how many TraceTogether tokens have been replaced; and (b) what is the average battery lifespan of the tokens.

+### Answer

 **Written Answer by Mrs Josephine Teo, Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity**